A laptop on a couch in a sunlit apartment, ready to buy renters insurance online.

 This is one of the biggest misconceptions out there.
 Many renters assume their landlord’s insurance policy has them covered, but that’s simply not the case.
 Your landlord’s insurance “generally only covers the building where you live—not your personal belongings and your liability.”
 Think of it this way: their policy protects the roof, walls, and structure of the building itself.
 It does nothing to replace your laptop if it’s stolen or cover your costs if you accidentally cause a kitchen fire that damages a neighbor’s unit.
 Your own renters insurance policy is what provides that essential protection.

-How to Save Money on Your Renters Insurance
+Simple Ways to Save on Renters Insurance

 Renters insurance is one of the most affordable types of coverage you can buy, but who doesn’t love saving a little extra money?
 A few smart moves can lower your premium without sacrificing the protection you need.
 It’s all about knowing where to look for discounts and how to structure your policy for the best value.
 From simple policy pairings to safety features in your apartment, there are several practical ways to reduce your monthly cost.
 Let’s walk through some of the most effective strategies to get a great rate on your renters insurance.

-Bundle with Your Auto Insurance
+Bundle Your Renters and Auto Policies

 This is one of the most common and effective ways to save.
 If you have a car, you can bundle your renters and auto insurance policies with the same company.
 Insurers love when you trust them with more of your business, and they reward you with a multi-policy discount that can significantly lower both of your premiums.
 Beyond the savings, bundling also simplifies your life.
 You’ll have one point of contact for your policies and potentially one bill to manage.
 It’s a straightforward way to get a cheaper rate while making your insurance easier to handle.
 When you get a quote, always ask about the potential savings from bundling.